mherchel/herchel.com/src/blog/grid/index.md

  <figcaption>Firefox's Grid Developer Tools showing an example from <a href="https://gridbyexample.com">Grid by Example</a></figcaption>
 </figure>

 That being said, the developer tools could be better.
 When hovering the mouse above named areas, it would be nice if the areas would be highlighted.
 The same goes for named lines &mdash; hovering over the named lines declaration should highlight the appropriate line.
+I filed some feature requests for both [Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=801897) and [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1430473) to get these features implemented.

 In addition when using named areas, the entire value is placed on one line &mdash; totally negating the *ascii-art* matrix where you lined up the grid.
 DevTools should preserve line breaks and white space.
+I also filed featured requests these at: [Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=801896) and [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1430471).

 Furthermore, it would be *really* useful if the browsers integrated a grid builder, similar to what they have for [bezier-curve editor](https://brettdewoody.com/using-chromes-cubic-bezier-editor/), or color-picker within devtools.